robertomorel/sweet-home-fullstack-project/README.md

 - [Web - Frontend](https://github.com/robertomorel/sweet-home-fullstack-project/tree/master/web)

 ## How to Test
-I´ve separated three different way to run this project by almost a single command
+I´ve separated three different ways to run this project by almost a single command

 ### Cloning the project
 Run the commands bellow: